MRtrix3/mrtrix3/docs/workflows/global_tractography.rst

 Particle potential ``-ppot``: The particle potential essentially associates a *cost* to each particle, relative to its weight.
-As such, we are in fact trying to reconstruct the data as good as possible, with as little particles as needed.
+As such, we are in fact trying to reconstruct the data as well as possible, with as few particles as needed.
 This ensures that there is sufficient *proof* for each individual particle, and hence avoids that a bit of noise in the data spurs generation of new (random) particles.
 Think of it as a parameter that balances sensitivity versus specificity.
 A higher